zwintox/CSharp-GradeBookApplication/README.md

 - [ ] Add support for Ranked Grading
 	- [ ] Create an Enum `GradeBookType` containing the types of Gradebooks to be supported (`Standard`, `Ranked`, `ESNU`, `OneToFour`, `SixPoint`)
 		- [ ] Create a new Enum `GradeBookType` containing the types `Standard`, `Ranked`, `ENSU`, `OneToFour`, and `SixPoint`.
+			- This should be located in the `Enums` directory.
+			- This should use the `GradeBook.Enums` namespace.
 		- [ ] Add a property named `Type` to `BaseGradeBook` of type `GradeBookType`.

 	- [ ] Change `BaseGradeBook` into an abstract class